Probiotics For Bloating

 So what could probiotics have to do with bloating, and how might they help?

-Your gut is home to over 100 trillion bacteria and outnumber human cells in your body by a ratio of 10:1.
-Interesting fact; up to 1.5kg of your weight is made up of bacteria alone!
+Interesting fact: Your gut is home to over 100 trillion bacteria and up to 1.5kg of your weight is made up of bacteria alone!

 An imbalance of good and bad bacteria can be addressed with a probiotic supplement

 Dysbiosis can be caused by a number of factors, including poor diet, high sugar levels (as sugar feed pathogens in the gut), antibiotics, stress and ageing.
-If your bloating is a symptom of dysbiosis, taking a probiotic supplement can be a positive step to rebalancing your body's good bacteria, thereby helping with bloating by looking at the root cause of the problem, as opposed to simply treating the symptoms in the short term.
+If your bloating is a symptom of dysbiosis, taking a probiotic supplement can be a positive step to rebalancing your body's good bacteria, addressing the root cause of the problem, as opposed to simply treating the symptoms in the short term.

 Which Probiotics for Bloating?

-If you want to try a probiotic for bloating I suggest you find a supplement with well-researched strains (specific types of the bacteria), such as Lactobacillus acidophilus Rosell-52 or Lactobacillus casei Rosell-215, which have both been shown to help with bloating in particular.
+If you want to try a probiotic for bloating I suggest you find a supplement with well-researched strains (specific types of the bacteria), such as Lactobacillus acidophilus Rosell-52 or Lactobacillus casei Rosell-215, which have both been shown to help with this symptom in particular.

-Something similar to consider is a 'prebiotic' which is a natural source of fibre also thought to help with the problem of bloating.
+Something similar to consider is a 'prebiotic' which is a natural source of fibre.
 Prebiotics are substances that encourage friendly bacteria to thrive, so a combination of the two can be extra effective.
 Probiotics and prebiotics also have the added benefits of supporting your immune system to make it more effective in tackling bacterial infection, and increasing its ability to fight infections.

 Otherwise, read more about natural remedies and bloating.